aelzenaar/ncea-notes/unibooks.md

    also quite a lot of physical motivation, which is very good.
 Issue: I'm not entirely sure there are any proofs...
 (515.9 N37)

 #### Analysis (341)
  * Walter Rudin, _Real and Complex Analysis_.
+This book is soul-destroying and crushes all your hopes and dreams.
+Dystopia is beautiful.
 (515.7 R916)
  * John Conway, _Functions of One Complex Variable I_.
+He uses 'analytic' to mean 'holomorphic', and there are too many integrals.
 (515.93 C76)
- * L. I. Volkovyskii, G. L. Lunts, I. G. Aramanovich, _A Collection of Problems on Complex Analysis_.
-(515.9 V91)

-### Geometry (353?)
+### Classical geometry (353?)
 See also [Combinatorics and Finite Geometry (326)](#combinatorics-and-finite-geometry-326) above.
  * Alfred S. Posamentier and Charles S. Salkind, _Challenging Problems in Geometry_.
 Buy this (cheap) book and do all the problems.
 Difficulty from school level upwards. (*)
  * Harold Coxeter, _Introduction to Geometry_ and _Geometry Revisited_.
-These books are both full of a lot of nice university geometry with some quite nice links to other subjects: for example, crystallography and biology. _Revisited_ doesn't require any more than basic school geometry, but _Introduction_ is quite sophisticated (you need group theory).
+These books are both full of a lot of nice university geometry with some quite nice links to other subjects: for example, crystallography and biology. _Revisited_ doesn't require any more than basic school geometry, but _Introduction_ is quite sophisticated and difficult to read cover-to-cover as he uses a wide variety of techniques from different fields (group theory, linear algebra, calculus) without any warning.
 It is very easy to expand a lot of what Coxeter says in half a page into hours of fruitful ~~messing about with a blackboard~~ thinking.
+(I have used part of _Intro._ as a basis for a set of NCEA level 3 geometry notes, and managed to expand three pages of Coxeter into around thirty pages of notes.)
 (516 C87, 516 C87g)
  * Marcel Berger, _Geometry_.
 But this is my favourite geometry book.
 It is a little long (two volumes), but you can dip in and out of it rather than reading linearly.
+There are many nice pictures, including of physical models; in addition, almost every geometric theorem I've ever seen in any paper is included here (although often under a different name).
 There are a lot of very pretty results in both affine and projective geometry.
-Linear algebra is used extensively (of course).
+Linear algebra and group theory are used extensively (of course).
 (516 B49)
  * John M. Lee, _Axiomatic Geometry_.
 This book is like Hartshorne but in a much more formal style; it's written for future teachers, but it develops Euclidean geometry (and only Euclidean geometry, although there is some hyperbolic stuff at the end) in a synthetic and formal way.
 I secretly quite like this book, but I will never admit it.
 This is the book I use to look things up if I feel the urge to know how (for example) the inscribed angle theorem is proved.
 (516 L47)